MENTOR: Sarah Rifky, Edwin Nasr

 Forums – contemporary Alexandria:

-The residencies outcomes will be showcased through a series of forums.
-Each participating partner will organise a forum (visual showcase and/or public debates) and will involve local audiences, students, artists, scientists as well as local and national policy-makers.
+The residencies outcomes were showcased through a series of forums.
+Each participating partner organised a forum (visual showcase and/or public debates) and involved local audiences, students, artists, scientists as well as local and national policy-makers.

 - To increase networking and market opportunities for artists;